MarlinFirmware/Marlin/README.md

 Calibrated by M303 E0 S250 C8 U for 'Ender-3 CR10' head

 3 materials in Preheat Constants. (on MKS_TS35_V2_0 only 2 work)

+### Commit - Stepper drivers TMC2209

+Marlin error in LIN_ADVANCE:

+"
+//#define EDGE_STEPPING

+//Already enabled by default but interferes with TMC2209

+//in older versions it is //#define SQUARE_WAVE_STEPPING but now if we disable it it also asks:

+#define NO_EDGE_STEPPING_WARNING
+"

+\+ More diagnostics